MUSC Bulletin | College of Health Professions

 Doctor of Health Administration - Executive Program

 The world of health care is complex, and ever-changing, and will benefit from individuals who marry their deep learning with a desire to influence others.
 Candidates in the DHA-Executive program have achieved senior-level administrative positions, and now seek the next level of learning.
 Our graduates generally intend to turn their doctoral degrees into higher education faculty positions, into leadership roles in health care advocacy, or into the highest levels of health care administration.
 Courses are offered on extended weekend schedules to allow students to combine their professional and academic lives.
+Required on-campus sessions are held one long weekend per semester.

 Doctor of Health Administration - Interprofessional Studies Program